wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE_OLD.md

    ```

 Only the intercept of headers mentioned and present in the transport headers are sent to ASE in both sideband calls.

-*If there is a transport header which changes with each request, it is essential to use this feature and drop that header.
-Otherwise, this extension will not be useful when working with async and hybrid modes.*

 ### Other configurations
 #### HTTP client configurations